The Ultimate List of the Best Places to Live in Philadelphia

 West Philly Is a Foodie Paradise

 If you are young (or at least feel like it), consider West Philly as your next home.
 This area is located just across the Schuylkill River from Center City, and it has its own distinctive spirit.
 Many buildings and events are designed to cater to the needs of younger residents.
 That’s why here you can find many community gardens, offbeat performances, and diverse restaurants.
-Some of the best restaurants in Philadelphia are located here, as well.
+Some of the best restaurants in Philadelphia are located here, as well, and visiting them will definitely help you cope with stress when moving.
 Depending on what you are craving at the moment, you can find not only typical American cuisine but a variety of venues serving food from all over the world.

 If you are moving for a relationship, this place would be perfect for organizing a date night.
 Just make a reservation for two in a restaurant with the favorite type of food of your significant other, and you are all set.
 From Mexican, Indian, and Ethiopian food to tasty Greek and Yemeni dishes, this place has it all.